ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Were you in that fight?&quot; I inquired.
+Were you in that fight?&quot; I inquired.
 &quot;Had a little taste of it sab!&quot;
 &quot;Stood your ground, did you?&quot;
 &quot;No, sah!
 I runs!&quot;